 Finding a Place to Rent in Fredericton

 Searching online for private market housing is one way to find a home that fits your budget and needs.
-You can also browse Rentals for Newcomers to search for available rental units.
-Here, you can also find current rental prices.
-If you plan to rent, consider buying renter’s insurance.
-This will protect your personal belongings and your family.
-Your landlord’s insurance will not protect you against loss of property.
+You can also browse Rentals for Newcomers to search for rental units.

 Buying a home in Fredericton is quite affordable.
-According to a Royal Lepage House Price Survey, the median price of a single-family detached home was 321,000 in December 2021.
-The average price of a condominium was 235,000.
+According to the Fredericton Housing Market Outlook (2025), the median price of a single-family detached home is $359,038.

 Most residents use a private car to get around for ease and convenience.
 While there is a transit system, the service is less frequent than in a large urban city.

 If you want to drive a car, it’s vital to know the rules of the road.
 You can download the New Brunswick Driver’s Handbook Drivers need to understand the basics of road safety.
-If you need to obtain a driver’s license, the province has a graduated licencing process.
+The province has a graduated licencing process.

 For information on driving in Canada and how to get a licence, see:

-Fredericton Transit offers a public transit network for people living in Fredericton as well as its suburbs.
+Fredericton Transit offers a public transit network for people living in Fredericton and its suburbs.
 A top priority for Fredericton Transit is to provide transit options to driving by introducing changes to systems and services.
 The city operates 28 buses on 12 routes that run Monday to Saturday from 6:15 am until 11:00 pm.
 Find out more about Fredericton Transit fares and schedules.

 Community Support for Newcomers

-Fredericton continues to attract newcomers with a focus on recruiting and retaining international students, and entrepreneurs.
+Fredericton continues to attract newcomers by recruiting and retaining international students, and entrepreneurs.
 The city is also expanding support for broader newcomer groups.

 Many immigrant and community organizations offer free language classes for permanent residents.
 In New Brunswick, you’ll hear both English and French, so it’s important that you feel comfortable speaking in one or both languages.
-School boards, universities, community colleges and settlement agencies offer free language classes.
-If you have to get your language skills assessed for study or work purposes, you can consult either:
+School boards, universities, community colleges, and settlement agencies offer free language classes.
+To get your a language assessment for study or work, you can consult either:

 Most banks have programs to help new immigrants open a bank account, get a credit card, mortgage, and get help with other financial products.
 Visit a local bank branch in person or online to get started.
 All banks require proof of residence before you open a bank account.